linagora/tmail-flutter/docs/adr/0111-migrate-file-picker-13-for-streamed-picks.md

 - `FileInfo` carries `openRead`, a function returning a fresh `Stream<List<int>>`.
 - A factory, not a stream: every caller opens its own body, so a replay always has one.
+- Mobile opens from the file path ADR-0106 pins as its replay source: the picker's `readAsByteStream()` is `xFile.openRead()` on Android and Darwin, a fresh read per call.
+A single-use stream exists only in the web implementation, and only when a read stream is asked for at pick time, which this decision never does.
 - It is excluded from equality — a function has no value.
 - `FileInfo.readBytes()` collects a whole file into memory.
 Only inline images use it, and they are small by construction.
 A picked attachment is streamed and never collected.